Who is Gerhard Richter?

 Now, there was room to undertake something new and different.
 Artists, including Manfred Hurimann and Egbert Verbeek, applied, but nobody could convince the Cathedral chapter.
 By this time, Gerhard Richter was requested to provide an abstract design by master builder Barbara Schock-Werner.

 Richter had cut a photo of a 1974 painting and pasted it work behind the tracery of the window.
-After developing the design farther, the church commissioned him in 2006.
+After developing the design further, the church commissioned him in 2006.

 Even though Richter was a prominent artist, he was an unusual choice for such a protuberant work.
 Not many expected that he could be able to offer the required service.
 However, others have praised him for his spiritualistic and artistic sense.